 Jean-François (J.F.)
-Therrien was born and raised in Quebec (Canada), completing his Ph.D. at Laval University in 2011 studying the movements and predation pressure of snowy owls in the Arctic ecosystem.
-Eight years ago, J.F. was hired as senior research scientist at Hawk Mountain Sanctuary in Pennsylvania, where he now oversees research projects on a variety of species and ecosystems.
+Therrien was born and raised in Quebec, Canada, completing his Ph.D. at Laval University in 2011 studying the movements and predation pressure of snowy owls in the Arctic ecosystem.
+J.F. is senior scientist and graduate studies director at Hawk Mountain Sanctuary in Pennsylvania, where he oversees research projects on a variety of species and ecosystems.
 When he’s not monitoring the long-term American kestrel nest-box program or analyzing migration counts from the sanctuary’s databases, J.F. can be found teaching conservation science to sanctuary trainees and graduate students.